alessandro-maccario/python_projects/python_2020/Readme.md

-# Python repo for my exercises and projects
+# Python repo for my exercises and projects.
+Keeping track of my progress and examples.